unional/typescript-blackbook/style-guide/default/language/accessors.md

   - cannot access dependencies.

   > Why?
 Getters/setters with side effect are hard to test and maintain.
-  > It is even worse if it invokes dependencies.
+  > It is even worse if they invoke dependencies.

   ```ts
   // bad